Last Updated: May 19, 2026

 Should I keep a pair or a harem?

-A harem of one male with 2-3 females is the more natural social structure and generally works better than a single pair.
-In a pair setup, the male’s attention is focused entirely on one female, which can lead to excessive harassment.
-With multiple females, his attention is distributed.
-Each female needs her own cave and territory, so plan the tank layout accordingly.
+A harem of one male with two to three females is the correct setup.
+In a pair, the male’s full attention is on the one female – constant display, constant harassment.
+With multiple females, his attention distributes naturally.
+Each female needs her own cave and enough visual separation to feel secure.
+Plan the tank layout around this before you add the fish.

-Popular varieties include “double red” (red in the caudal and dorsal fins), “fire red” (intense overall red coloration), “gold” or “yellow” (golden body tones), and “blue” (enhanced blue iridescence).
-Wild-type coloring varies considerably between geographic populations.
-All color forms have identical care requirements.
+The most common named varieties are double red (red in the caudal and dorsal fins), fire red (intense body-wide red), gold or yellow (golden body tones), and blue (enhanced blue iridescence).
+Wild-type coloring varies by geographic population.
+All color forms are the same species and have identical care requirements.
+The variety you choose is purely aesthetic preference.

 What’s the difference between wild-caught and captive-bred?